 We always want to be aware of our biases when hiring a new team member.
 One great way to do this is by measuring adverse impact.

 Adverse impact lets you identify if there is a bias against a protected class, measuring if that protected class is hired at a less than 80% rate.

 To find adverse impact, divide the applicant success rate of Group A (your protected class) by the applicant success rate of Group B (your non-protected class).

 This number can help you identify if you need to make your recruitment process more inclusive and diverse.

-You can widen the KPIs you’re tracking depending on initiatives you’re working on.
-For example, you can select some sourcing metrics, employer branding metrics or recruitment marketing metrics to complement your general recruiting KPIs.
+You can widen the KPIs you’re tracking depending on the initiatives you’re working on.
+For example, you can select some sourcing metrics, employer branding metrics, or recruitment marketing metrics to complement your general recruiting KPIs.
 This allows you to get an even better understanding of the effectiveness of your full recruitment funnel.

 Over to you